 24 Hours in Queenstown

-After a couple of days hiking in Aoraki Mount Cook National Park, we hit the road south to Fiordland, with an overnight stop in Queenstown to pick-up supplies and sort out our packs.
+After a couple of days hiking in Aoraki Mount Cook National Park, the Women Want Adventure ladies and I hit the road south to Fiordland, with an overnight stop in Queenstown to pick-up supplies and sort out our packs.
 We got into Queenstown mid-afternoon and were to be off the following day at lunch time — with less than 24 hours in town, I was determined to make the most of it, starting with an afternoon hike up the Ben Lomond track.

 Afternoon Hike: Ben Lomond